 About to purchase apartment in Aston Clinton.
 I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Lender if you are obtaining a mortgage".
 I take this to mean that there will be no additional fee if the solicitor is on the Nottingham conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
-It is worth you checking that the Aston Clinton property lawyer is on the Nottingham conveyancing panel.
+It is worth you checking that the Aston Clinton solicitor is on the Nottingham conveyancing panel.

 Skipton have agreed my home loan in principle, my bid on a house in Aston Clinton has been accepted, what are the next steps?